Learn more about the COVID-19 vaccine

 - Instructions for self-scheduling if your provider has sent you a request to schedule vaccination through Patient Online Services: Print | Video

-Parents and guardians of minors ages 13–17 can call 507-434-9929 to make vaccination appointments for their children.
-Parents and guardians can schedule online for minors ages 13–17 only if they have caregiver access to the minor’s account.
-To set up caregiver access, the minor and a parent or guardian can call Mayo Clinic Customer Assistance at 1-877-858-0398 weekdays from 7 a.m.–7 p.m.
+Parents and guardians of minors ages 13–17 can schedule online for these minors only if they have caregiver access to the minor's account.
+To set up caregiver access, the minor and a parent or guardian can call Mayo Clinic Customer Assistance at 1-877-858-0398 weekdays from 7 a.m.-7 p.m.
 Choose option "4" from the phone menu options.
 Read more about caregiver access.

 Guidance for your vaccination appointment